NathnaelDS/tefa/README.md

 I built this webapp with my buddy [Samuel](https://github.com/samwolde).
 He handled the backend for this project.

+I came up with [designs for the frontend](https://www.figma.com/file/3V9adBcCazG1bzismnjrCS/Tefa?node-id=17%3A0) on Figma.

 ---

 We used this project to learn a few things.
 On my side, my plan was to learn the following: